-In Year 10 you'll start courses which will usually take two years and you'll work towards General Certificate of Secondary Education (GCSE) exams, Certificates of Achievement or Diploma qualifications.
+In Year 10 you'll start courses which will usually take two years and you'll work towards General Certificate of Secondary Education (GCSE) exams, Certificates of Achievement or other qualifications.

 In most schools, Year 10 is when you'll need to decide what you would like to do on work experience.
 Work experience offers you the chance to find out about the world of work and to try out career ideas.
 You will also explore your career ideas by discussing and researching careers and jobs.